What is Drone? The official description is: "Drone is a Continuous Integration platform built on Docker".

 - Continuous deployment is also available to you

 That's it, it just works.
 Should you use that instead of Jenkins, Codeship or other hosted CI as a Service?
 It's up to you.
 This project was just publicly released a week ago so I am not sure that I would use that for my job's code just yet, but I will pay close attention to this.

 Let me know if you like it or not!

-PS: if you love Docker and Heroku-like PaaS, you might also be interested by my post about getting Dokku (you're very own Heroku-like setup) installed.
+If you love Docker and Heroku-like PaaS, you might also be interested by my post about getting Dokku (your very own Heroku-like setup) installed.